The NHS is again undergoing radical reorganisation in 2017/18, this time at breakneck speed and without parliamentary consent.

 Information on public health and the link between poverty and health inequality.

-Accusations have increased blaming vulnerable groups, immigration, 'health tourism' and minority communities for problems faced by the NHS.
+[See also MIGRANTS AND HEALTH] Accusations have increased blaming vulnerable groups, im , 'health tourism' and minority communities for problems faced by the NHS.
 These have included accusations against migrants with no recourse to public funds racking up giant NHS bills.
 Unpaid bills from people outside the UK cost the NHS about 0.03% of it's budget in 2016.

 Social Care is another area that has been severely affected by this Government cuts, social care is closely linked to health and the NHS.
 Between 2010 and 2017, local authorities cost 40% of funding.